poojapathak0001/dbServer/README.md

-# dbServer
+﻿# dbServer

+Description:

-A Java based database  engine to read csv file.
+A Java based database engine to read csv file and execute basic SQL commands.

 Technology Used:

 Java
-JUnit
+Junit
 Maven
+JSON

 Direction:

 Start with the Extract.java file in src/main/java